 A BIG MOVIE ON THE BIGGEST SCREEN

-(NOTE: I expanded this review on June 5, 2015, and then again, along with updating some links on March 18, 2017 – and it is the one of the most-read film reviews on my blog.)
+(NOTE: I expanded this review on June 5, 2015, and then again, along with updating some links on March 18, 2017.
+I reorganized and expanded the review with more opinion, trivia and the updating of links on April 29, 2018.)

-“Battle of the Bulge” was produced, shot, edited and released in just eight months in 1965, according to IMDb.com, and despite glaring historical inaccuracies (it was even criticized by Gen. Dwight D. Eisenhower, who was the supreme Allied commander in World War II), it remains one of the classic war films.
+“Battle of the Bulge” was produced, shot, edited and released in just eight months in 1965, according to IMDb.com, and despite glaring historical inaccuracies (the film was even criticized by Gen. Dwight D. Eisenhower, who was the supreme Allied commander in World War II), it remains one of the classics of the war film genre.

-Shot in Ultra-Panavision, “The Battle of the Bulge” is nearly three hours in length and this provides the filmmakers a huge canvas to give good screen time each to the huge, A-list cast here.
-Not a moment is wasted and the film combines both battle and drama in a solid effort.
+Shot in Ultra-Panavision, “The Battle of the Bulge” is nearly three hours in length and this provides the filmmakers a huge canvas to give good screen time each to each member of the huge, A-list cast.
+Not a moment is wasted and the film combines both battle and drama in a very solid effort.

 Fonda plays “Lt.
 Col. Dan Kiley,” a policeman in civilian life who is convinced that the Germans are ready to mount an offensive.
 Ryan plays “Gen. Grey,” Fonda’s commanding officer, who is leaning to the opinion of Dana Richards playing “Col. Pritchard,” who discounts every theory by Fonda as farfetched.
 For him, the war is won, over and only the orders sending the allies home is next.

-Shaw plays the cold, efficient tank commander to perfection, the opposite of the explosive personality of “Capt.
+- An Oscar nominee (not for this one), Shaw plays the cold, efficient tank commander to perfection, the opposite of the explosive personality of “Capt.
 Quint” he would play a decade later in “Jaws.”
-His voice is so sharp that it could shred paper and the cold comes off him like a mist off dry ice.
+His voice is so sharp that it could slice wet paper and the cold comes off him like a mist off dry ice.
 Shaw, who also played bad guy henchman “Grant” in the 007 thriller “From Russia With Love,” revels in the fact that his commands are always in the thickest of the action and suffered the most casualties.
 It was a prime role for Shaw in the midst of the huge cast.
+I also liked him as the hero in “Black Sunday” (click here for my review) and he was nominated for “A Man for All Seasons.”
+Shaw died of a heart attack at the relatively young age of 51 in 1978 – just three years after the release of what would be his signature film – “Jaws.”

-- Telly Savalas plays “Guffy,” a U.S. tank commander who is most interested in selling black market items to troops, but can quickly turn into a combat soldier.
+- Oscar nominee (not for this one) Telly Savalas plays “Guffy,” a U.S. sergeant who commands a tank.
+He’s more interested in selling goods on the black market than he is in combat, but, don’t worry, he quickly turns into a real soldier.
 Savalas easily conveys “Guffy’s” personality that bounces between greedy snarls to some actual vulnerability.
 Most famously known as TV’s “Kojak,” Savalas played numerous roles as a soldier including in the classic “The Dirty Dozen” and as straight man to Don Rickles’ sarcasm in Clint Eastwood’s “Kelly’s Heroes” (click here for my review).
+He died at 72 in 1994 of bladder cancer.

-One very interesting role is “Schumacher,” played by Ty Hardin.
-The character is a German national who lived in the U.S. for years but came home for the war.
+One very interesting character is “Schumacher,” played by Ty Hardin, who plays a German national who lived in the U.S. for years but came home for the war.
 Hardin is leading a fifth column of English-speaking German soldiers to disrupt allied communications.
 Many of these saboteurs were caught and executed by U.S. firing squads.
 Hardin offers a good turn on film as he shows his talents to German officers prior to the assault.
 Hardin was also in “PT 109” and after a 14-year absence from the big screen, his last movie credit was as “Colonel Sanders” in “The Back-up Bride” in 2011.
+The 6-foot-2 Hardin died at 87 in 2017.

 Other cast and film notes (via IMDb.com and some links via Wiki):